 Para-aminobenzoic acidPABA; Vitamin Bx

-Para-aminobenzoic acid (PABA) is a naturally occurring substance that is often used in sunscreen products.
+Para-aminobenzoic acid (PABA) is a natural substance.
+It is often used in sunscreen products.
 PABA is sometimes called vitamin Bx, but it is not a true vitamin.

-This article discusses reactions due to PABA overdose and allergic response.
-PABA overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this substance.
+This article discusses reactions to PABA, such as overdose and allergic response.
+PABA overdose occurs when someone uses more than the normal or recommended amount of this substance.
+This can be by accident or on purpose.

-It may also naturally occur in the following products:
+It may also naturally occur in these foods:

 - Brewer's yeast